KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 registry.replace<transform::position_2d>(pipe.cap, new_pos_x, cap_pos.y());
 ```

-And finally, return the new position (we will use this later).
+Return the new position.

 ```
-// Return the info about if this pipe is out of the screen return new_pos_x;
+// Return the information about whether this pipe is out of the screen return new_pos_x;
 ```

-The completed function now looks like this:
+The completed function is now as follows.

 ```
 // Move the pipe and return the x position